 - Review University recycling guidelines

-Battery and print cartridge collection bins are located outside Design Services in the McKillop Library garden level.
-Donors are asked to pay special attention to the recycling details posted above the bins.
+Battery collection bins are located outside Design Services in the McKillop Library garden level.
+Donors are asked to pay special attention to the recycling details posted above the bin.
 Of special note:

 - Please do not put corroded or leaking batteries in the recycling bin.